 One suggestion is to serve it warm, straight out of the oven, with a dollop of whipped cream and a sprinkle of powdered sugar on top.
 The creaminess of the whipped cream complements the tangy taste of the lemon.

 Another suggestion for this delicious lemon treat is to pair it with fresh fruit such as blueberries or strawberries.
-You could also serve it alongside a cup of hot matcha tea or cold-brew coffee as an afternoon snack that will satisfy you.
+You could also serve it alongside a cup of hot matcha tea or ginger lemon cinnamon tea as an afternoon snack that will satisfy you.

 Wrap the loaf tightly in plastic wrap or store it in an airtight container.
 If you have leftover slices of the mini lemon loaf, you can store them individually by wrapping each slice in plastic wrap or wax paper.